openbaton/docs/docs/vnfpackage.md

 The image we have to choose must be a debian 64bit image (e.g. ubuntu amd64) for satisfying the EMS and scripts which are designed for that kind of architecture.
 We have chosen this one [ubuntu-14.04.3-server-amd64.iso][image-link].

-## Onboarding VNFPackages
+## Onboarding VNF Packages

-Once we have finalized the creation of VNFPackages and packed them into a tar we can onboard them on the NFVO.
+Once we have finalized the creation of VNF Packages and packed them into a tar we can onboard them to the NFVO.
 Make sure that you also uploaded a VimInstance before onboarding the package.
 Onboarding can be done as shown in the following:

 ```bash
 $ curl -X POST -v -F file=@vnf-package.tar "http://localhost:8080/api/v1/vnf-packages"
 ```

-This must be done for both VNFPackages expecting that the NFVO is running locally and the tar archive is called vnf-package.tar.
+This must be done for both VNF Packages expecting that the NFVO is running locally and the tar archive is called vnf-package.tar.
 Otherwise you need to adapt the path to the package and also the URL where the NFVO is located.
-Now where we onboarded the VNFPackages they are available on the NFVO and we can make use of it by referencing them in the NSD by their ids'.
+Now where we onboarded the VNF Packages they are available on the NFVO and we can make use of it by referencing them in the NSD by their IDs'.

-**Note** You could use the [Dashboard][dashboard-link] as well for onboarding the VNFPackages.
+**Note** You could use the [Dashboard][dashboard-link] as well for onboarding the VNF Packages.

-To get the ids of the newly created VNFDs you need to fetch the VNFDs by invoking the following command:
+To get the IDs of the newly created VNFDs you need to fetch the VNFDs by invoking the following command:

 ```bash
 $ curl -X GET "http://localhost:8080/api/v1/vnf-descriptors"
 ```

 This request will return a list of already existing VNFDs.
-Just looking for the VNFDs we created before and use the id to reference them in the NSD.
+Just looking for the VNFDs we created before and use their IDs to reference them in the NSD.
-The following list of VNFDs is an example of this request.
+The following list of VNFDs is an output example of this request.
 To make it more readable only the interesting parts are shown.
 ```json
 [